Can GRB 250702B be explained as the tidal disruption of a white dwarf by an intermediate mass black hole? Yes: A WD-IMBH TDE model of GRB 250702B

 These collisions may not make a significant contribution to the observed X-ray light curve and despite the relatively high peak energy, are still significantly below the spectrum observed by \textit{Fermi}.
 They are too faint by over an order of magnitude to trigger \textit{Swift}'s Burst Alert Telescope assuming a 15 - 150 keV sensitivity of $3\times10^{-9}$ erg cm$^{-2}$ s$^{-1}$ \citep[e.g.][]{Lien16}.
 However, in addition to being observed directly, the emission from the collisions provides a significant field of seed photons that could be upscattered by the jet\footnote{The accretion disk and any disk winds may also provide additional sources of seed photons.
 However, the luminosities of these components and the energies of the resulting photons are unlikely to make a significant contribution.
 The jet itself may also provide seed photons for synchrotron self-Compton but due to the low peak energy and small $\Gamma$ this may only be a small contribution at gamma-ray energies.
 We therefore do not examine them further here.}.
-If we make the standard approximation of $\nu \sim \Gamma^2\nu_0$ \citep[e.g.][]{Rybicki_and_Lightman,Longair}, the peak in the inverse Compton spectrum should lie at $2.0^{+2.4}_{-1.4}$ MeV, broadly consistent with the $E_p$ identified in the spectral fits of \citet{Neights25}.
-This could be due to us underestimating $\Gamma$ by a small factor ($\lesssim2$).
+If we make the standard approximation of $\nu \sim \Gamma^2\nu_0$ \citep[e.g.][]{Rybicki_and_Lightman,Longair}, the peak in the inverse Compton spectrum should lie in the range $\sim0.6-4.4$ MeV, depending the value assumed for $\epsilon_X$.
+It is therefore broadly consistent with the $E_p$ identified in the spectral fits of \citet[][see also \citet{Oganesyan25} and \citet{Li25}]{Neights25}.
 The nature of the seed photon field produced by these shocks can also help explain the highly variable nature of the gamma-rays.
 As mentioned above, each thermal flash from these collisions will last $\sim0.03$ s and the chaotic nature of the debris streams will therefore cause significant short timescale variability.
 It is also worth noting that the emission region of these flashes is at $\sim r_t$.
 For a $M_{\rm WD} = 0.45~M_\odot$, $M_\bullet = 10^4~M_\odot$ system that we assume, this is roughly a lightsecond away from the jet.
 Variability on timescales of a second in the rest frame is therefore entirely reasonable to expect in the gamma-ray light curve.

 A final consideration is the luminosity of the gamma-rays.
 From \citet{Neights25}, the luminosity of each trigger is a few $10^{51}$ erg s$^{-1}$, significantly higher than the thermal luminosity produced from the stream-stream collisions.
 The majority of the energy must therefore come from the relativistic electrons within the jet.
 While this appears to be unachievable from Figure \ref{fig:xray_lc}, the kinetic luminosity of the jet, i.e. the energy available for upscattering the photons, is significantly higher than the X-ray luminosity.
 From the results of \citet{Wu18}, the kinetic efficiency relative to the fallback rate could be as high as 0.05, a factor of 50 greater than derived for the X-rays.
 The energy budget is therefore more than sufficient to boost the shock photons and produce the gamma-rays.
 We note also that this loss of energy to this process is entirely consistent with our model's overprediction of the \textit{EP}-WXT observed luminosity.
 In fact, even if a smaller kinetic efficiency of only 0.005 is assumed, the converted excess X-ray energy ($\gtrsim10^{54}$ erg) is comparable to the total energy emitted as gamma-rays across all three \textit{Fermi}-GBM triggers ($\sim2\times10^{54}$ erg).
 This stream collision-upscattering origin therefore fully accounts for the gamma-rays and explains features iv and v.